 The Board of Directors reports to the Shareholders' Meeting, overseeing the Company's daily business operations.
-The members of the Board are responsible for reviewing the Company's strategy and objectives, always adapting them to the needs and trends of the market. Árima has a majority of Independent Directors who bring years of experience and expertise in the real estate, financial and legal sectors, at national and international level.
-Thanks to their connections in the market and their extensive background, they are also well versed in environmental, social and corporate governance related matters.
+The members of the Board are responsible for reviewing the Company's strategy and objectives, always adapting them to the needs and trends of the market.
+Following the takeover bid completed in November, the new members of the Board of Directors were appointed by co-option and include both independent and proprietary directors who bring together years of experience and expertise in the real estate, international, financial and legal sectors.
+Thanks to their extensive track record holding senior roles in multinational companies, they also have extensive knowledge of environmental, social and corporate governance issues.
+The co-opted appointment of the new directors will be submitted for ratification at the next Annual General Meeting.

 The Board of Directors carries out its activities in accordance with the rules of corporate governance contained mainly in the Company's Bylaws, the Regulations of the Shareholders' Meeting and the Regulations of the Board of Directors, also following the recommendations of the Good Governance Code with the maximum commitment to compliance.
-It also has two fundamental committees, whose essential function is to support this body in its tasks of supervision and control of the ordinary management of the Group: The Audit and Control Committee and, on the other hand, the Appointments and Remuneration Committee.
+It also has two fundamental committees, whose essential function is to support this body in its tasks of supervision and control of the ordinary management of the Group: The Audit and Control Committee and the Appointments and Remuneration Committee.